 Hospitality Management General Information

-For a complete listing of courses required to fulfill a Bachelor of Science degree in Hospitality Management, click the “Degree Requirements” link to the right.
+For a complete listing of courses required to fulfill a Bachelor of Science degree in Hospitality Management click the “Hospitality Management Curriculum” link to the right.

-Industry Experience (Pre-Internship and Internship Requirements):
+Industry Experience (Pre-Internship and Internship Requirements)

-Students in the Hospitality Management Program are actively involved in many areas of the industry during their time at the University of Mississippi.
+Students in the Hospitality Management Program are actively involved in many areas of the industry during their time at The University of Mississippi.
 Much of this experience is gained through the accumulation of 600 industry hours.